SkylineCommunications/dataminer-docs/connector-help/connector_help/APC_Smart-UPS.md

 ## Usage

 Once created, the element can be used immediately.
-The driver has 8 pages, plus a page with the web interface.
+The connector has 8 pages, plus a page with the web interface.

 ### General